smillerr/funniest-commits/README.md

 # funniest-commits

-Have you ever started a new git repositoy and you don't know any good messages for your commits?
+Have you ever started a new git repository and you don't know any good messages for your commits?
 This package will help you with that.
 Just so you can have a little fun while you do what you love most...
 Coding

 ## Install